Learning Constraints from Stochastic Partially-Observed Closed-Loop Demonstrations: Experiments

-\paragraph{Control Contraction Metrics (CCM)-Based State Feedback Controllers} We learn constraints from demonstrations generated by unrolling noise-corrupted unicycle (Fig. \ref{fig: CCM}a) or double integrator (Fig. \ref{fig: CCM}b) dynamics with full state observation, using the CCM-based state feedback law in \cite{ManchesterSlotine2017ControlContractionMetrics}.
-Concretely, we computed the error feedback law $\K$ prescribed in \cite[Sec.
+\textit{b) Control Contraction Metrics (CCM)-Based State Feedback Controllers}: We learn constraints from demonstrations generated by unrolling noise-corrupted unicycle (Fig. \ref{fig: CCM}a) or double integrator (Fig. \ref{fig: CCM}b) dynamics with full state observation, using the CCM-based state feedback law in \cite{ManchesterSlotine2017ControlContractionMetrics}.
+Concretely, we computed the error feedback law $\K$ of \cite[Sec.
 III-B]{ManchesterSlotine2017ControlContractionMetrics}, and the associated system response $\Phi$ via \eqref{Eqn: Phi from K}.
 We then use \eqref{Eqn: Reformulated, Robust Forward} to compute the nominal trajectory for generating demonstrations, while fixing $\Phi$ fixed at the value derived from via CCM (see Remark \ref{Remark: Nonlinear dynamics, Robust reformulation}).
-Across experiments in Fig. \ref{fig: CCM}, by applying \eqref{Eqn: K from U and Y matrices}-\eqref{Eqn: KKT, Inverse, Optimal, Feasibility Problem}, we accurately learned the true nominal trajectories, output feedback laws, and constraint parameters underlying the demonstrations.
+By applying \eqref{Eqn: K from U and Y matrices}-\eqref{Eqn: KKT, Inverse, Optimal, Feasibility Problem}, we accurately learned the true nominal trajectories, output feedback laws, and constraint parameters (Fig. \ref{fig: CCM}).

-\paragraph{Proportional-Derivative (PD) Controllers} We recover constraints from demonstrations generated using noise-corrupted unicycle (Fig. \ref{fig: PD}a), double integrator (Fig. \ref{fig: PD}b), or nonlinear 6D quadcopter (Fig. \ref{fig: PD}c) dynamics, by applying PD state feedback controllers.
+\textit{c) Proportional-Derivative (PD) Controllers}: We recover constraints from demonstrations generated using noise-corrupted unicycle (Fig. \ref{fig: PD}a), double integrator (Fig. \ref{fig: PD}b), or nonlinear 6D quadcopter (Fig. \ref{fig: PD}c) dynamics, by applying PD state feedback controllers.
 Similar to the CCM-based methods, we first compute the feedback policy $\K$ and the corresponding system response $\Phi$ via PD control techniques and \eqref{Eqn: Phi from K}.
 To obtain a nominal trajectory from which demonstrations are then generated, we solve \eqref{Eqn: Reformulated, Robust Forward} while holding $\Phi$ fixed at its value computed via the PD control method and \eqref{Eqn: Phi from K}.
 In the Fig. \ref{fig: PD} experiments, our methods, as described by \eqref{Eqn: K from U and Y matrices}-\eqref{Eqn: KKT, Inverse, Optimal, Feasibility Problem} accurately recovered the true nominal trajectories, output feedback laws, and constraint parameters that characterize the input-output demonstrations.